-(a) Social Make ethical decisions by applying the standards of the NASW Code of Ethics, workers: relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context.
-Group work without collaboration and/or ethical share of workload Dishonesty in actions and/or communications, e.g., plagiarism Legal violations, e.g., related to violence, self-control Other: (b) Social Use reflection and self-regulation to manage personal values and maintain workers: professionalism in practice situations.
-Shares biases with risk of unethical practice, e.g., political, religious views Poor social skills, e.g., discourteous, overly critical Poor coping skills, e.g., managing responsibilities and/or anxiety Other: (c) Social Demonstrate professional demeanor in behavior; appearance; and oral, written, workers: and electronic communication.
-Reduced class time, e.g., absent, tardy, leaves early Poor oral or written communication, e.g., unable to professionally articulate views Unprofessional appearance or dress Assignments and/or preparation is lacking Sleeping during class Lack of personal awareness, e.g., appearance, conduct Verbally disruptive or insensitive during class or field Evidence of substance use and/or abuse Verbally abusive to faculty, staff, or peers Disruptive classroom behavior, e.g., chatting, sharing overly personal content Other:
+Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context.
+Group work without collaboration and/or ethical share of workload Dishonesty in actions and/or communications, e.g., plagiarism Legal violations, e.g., related to violence, self-control Other: Use reflection and self-regulation to manage personal values and maintain professionalism in practice situations.
+Shares biases with risk of unethical practice, e.g., political, religious views Poor social skills, e.g., discourteous, overly critical Poor coping skills, e.g., managing responsibilities and/or anxiety Other: Demonstrate professional demeanor in behavior; appearance; and oral, written, and electronic communication.
+Reduced class time, e.g., absent, tardy, leaves early Poor oral or written communication, e.g., unable to professionally articulate views Unprofessional appearance or dress Assignments and/or preparation is lacking Sleeping during class Lack of personal awareness, e.g., appearance, conduct Verbally disruptive or insensitive during class or field Evidence of substance use and/or abuse Evidence of substance use and/or abuse Verbally abusive to faculty, staff, or peers

-(d) Social workers: Use technology ethically and appropriately to facilitate practice outcomes.
-Inappropriate phone use, e.g., texting, frequent ringing/interference Unfocused use of laptop, e.g., email, Facebook Unauthorized recording of activities Inappropriate use of social media Other: (e) Social Use supervision and consultation to guide professional judgment and behavior. workers: Not receptive to constructive feedback Non-responsive to faculty attempts to communicate Lacks independence in completing requirements, with overdependence on faculty and peers Defensive about grades, e.g., argumentative, missed learning opportunities Lack of accountability and/or acceptance of feedback Other:
+Other: (d) Social Use technology ethically and appropriately to facilitate practice outcomes. workers: Inappropriate phone use, e.g., texting, frequent ringing/interference Unfocused use of laptop, e.g., email, Facebook Unauthorized recording of activities Inappropriate use of social media Other: (e) Social workers: Use supervision and consultation to guide professional judgment and behavior.
+Not receptive to constructive feedback Non-responsive to faculty attempts to communicate Lacks independence in completing requirements, with overdependence on faculty and peers Defensive about grades, e.g., argumentative, missed learning opportunities Lack of accountability and/or acceptance of feedback Other: